 You may have a specific goal for your first travel nursing assignment – and that’s great.
 But some new travel nurses have discovered that limiting their options too much can make it difficult to get hired.

-Talk to your recruiter about your goals and your dream job, but be flexible enough to consider other possibilities.
+Talk to your recruiter about your goals and dream job, but be flexible enough to consider other possibilities.

-For instance, you may need to start out in a different city to get the experience you need at that top-ranked medical center in the Midwest that you really want.
+For instance, you may need to start in a different city to get the experience you need at that top-ranked medical center in the Midwest that you really want.

 CHECK OUT all the high-pay, short-term travel nursing jobs from NurseChoice.